MelEUsher/Biohacking-Optimizer/README.md

 ---

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

 ---

 ## Acknowledgments

 - Open-source datasets and contributors.
 - Inspiration from the biohacking, personal optimization, and data science communities.

 ---

 # ✨ Project Status

 > 🚀 Initial project setup complete.
-> ✅ Virtual environment configured.
+> ✅ Virtual environment configured and activated.
-> ✅ GitHub repository connected with clean, granular commits.
+> ✅ GitHub repository created, connected, and pushed with clean, organized commits.
-> ✅ Project structure established with scripts/ and tests/ packages.
+> ✅ Project structure established with clear separation between scripts and tests.
+> ✅ Pytest configured for Test-Driven Development (TDD) workflow.
+> ✅ Black configured for automatic code formatting (PEP8 compliance).
-> ✅ Pytest testing framework configured and auto-detected in VS Code.
+> ✅ Ruff configured for fast code linting and quality checking.
-> ✅ First real TDD test and function (drop_missing_rows) implemented and passing.
+> ✅ VS Code fully integrated with Black (format on save) and Pytest (test discovery and running).
 >
-> 🎯 Currently moving into Phase 2: expanding core data cleaning utilities and unit tests.
+> 🎯 Currently moving into Phase 2:
+>
+> - Expanding core data cleaning utilities
+> - Adding additional unit tests for functionality
+> - Beginning dataset preparation and exploration

+---

+## 🛤️ Roadmap

+The following milestones are planned to expand the Biohacking Personal Optimization Predictor project:

+### Core Development
+- [x] Set up virtual environment, GitHub repo, and project structure
+- [x] Configure Pytest for Test-Driven Development (TDD)
+- [x] Configure Black for code formatting and Ruff for linting
+- [ ] Build additional data cleaning utilities (e.g., handling outliers, scaling features)
+- [ ] Expand unit tests for new utilities and data processing functions
+- [ ] Start exploratory data analysis (EDA) on sample or personal dataset

+### Machine Learning
+- [ ] Build initial predictive model (e.g., recommend supplements or habits based on input features)
+- [ ] Train and evaluate model performance
+- [ ] Tune hyperparameters and feature engineering

+### Dashboard Development
+- [ ] Develop basic Streamlit dashboard for user input and predictions
+- [ ] Add visualizations for lifestyle data trends
+- [ ] Deploy the app locally or publicly

+### Code Quality and Maintenance
+- [ ] Maintain 100% passing unit tests
+- [ ] Maintain formatting and linting standards across all code
+- [ ] Update README and documentation as the project evolves

+---